 But that way was blocked as well.

 Helmuth Wolf rounded the stairs at the other end of the hall, only this time, it was as his actual wolf form, a great black beast that came plodding forward on four massive paws.
-The great wolf stood on two legs and walked forward as a man-wolf, and then that man-wolf morphed into the sasquatch build of the naked, furry wolf-man.
+The great wolf stood on two legs and walked forward as a man-like wolf, and then that man-like wolf morphed into the sasquatch-build of the naked, furry, wolf-like man.

 “No, No…No, no, no…” burbled Nattie.